Karolusrex/life-progress/README.md

 `yarn start`

-The app is running on port 3000.
+The app should be running on port 3000.